haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 18 (+4)
 15 (+2)
 23 (+6)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 301

 Legendary Actions
 The dragon can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The dragon regains spent legendary actions at the start of its turn.